-The faith of Christians does not depend on clever stories as the false did [who Peter attacks in chapter two].
-Rather, the Christian faith rests on the historicity of God’s revelation.
+The faith of Christians does not depend on clever stories, as the false teachers did in Second Peter (whom Peter attacked in chapter two).
+Instead, the Christian faith rests on the historicity of God’s revelation.

 cunningly devised fables

 “Cunningly devised fables” are clever or skillful special knowledge created shrewdly and expertly.
-We get our English word “sophistication” from the verb “cunningly devised.”
+Our English word “sophistication” comes from the verb “cunningly devised.”
 These people have unique abilities involving the capacity to produce cleverly contrived myths.
 Peter did not contrive his message.
 Christianity does not come from human invention but from divine revelation.

-We get our English word “myth” from the Greek word for “fable” here.
-A fable is legendary story about supernatural beings, events or cultural heroes.
-A fable is a fabrication, a concocted tale to subtly mislead.
+We also obtain our English word “myth” from the Greek word for “fable” here.
+A fable is a legendary story about supernatural beings, events, or cultural heroes.
+A fable is a fabrication, a concocted tale to mislead subtly.

-The Bible is based on historical fact, not myths.
+The Bible is based on historical facts, not myths.

 Christianity is no myth.
 It is not a fairy story for children or folklore for adults.
 Christianity operates on fact, not fiction.
 It is no religious fairy tale.
 Neither is Christianity the work of someone’s imagination that has no basis in fact.
-The truth of the Christian faith is closely bound with the historicity of the New Testament.
+The truth of the Christian faith closely fastens to the historicity of the New Testament.

-Toward the end of the nineteenth century, under the influence of the Age of Reason [assumes rationalism as the essential source for truth], a belief system arose to attack Christianity.
-Some of its methods claimed that the Bible was myth.
-These claims were based more on subjective theological presuppositions than on historical fact.
-The question of historical fact of Scripture is of little importance to those who deny the truth of Christianity.
-It is of immense importance to those who believe in its credibility for the truth of Jesus Christ can only be known from New Testament records.
+Toward the end of the nineteenth century, a belief system arose to attack Christianity under the influence of the Age of Reason (which assumes rationalism as the essential source of truth).
+Some of its methods claimed that the Bible was a myth.
+These claims were based more on subjective theological presuppositions rather than on historical facts.
+The question of the historical fact of Scripture is of little importance to those who deny the truth of Christianity.
+It is of immense significance to those who believe in its credibility, for the truth of Jesus Christ can only be known from New Testament records.
 The influence of the New Testament records is tantamount to the influence of His character.

-The New Testament is the most trustworthy piece of writing that ever persevered from antiquity.
+The New Testament is the most trustworthy writing that was ever persevered from antiquity.
 There are greater resources for reconstructing its text than for any document of the classic age.
-Some papyri go back to the time of the writings of the apostles themselves.
-By contrast, the dialogues of Plato, the works of the Greek dramatists and the poems of Virgil have come down to us from copies few in number.
-Some of their manuscripts separate by as much as 1400 years.
+Some papyri go back almost to the time of the writings of the apostles themselves.
+By contrast, the dialogues of Plato, the works of the Greek dramatists, and Virgil’s poems have come down to us from copies few in number.
+Some classical manuscripts are separated by as much as 1400 years.
 The oldest manuscript for the Gallic Wars is 900 years after Caesar’s time.
-Tacitus’ two manuscripts are 800 and ten centuries later.
+Tacitus’ two manuscripts are 800 years and ten centuries later.

-The heyday of liberal criticism has passed.
-With this, many of its advocates face a dilemma in squaring to the demands of objective evidence.
+The heyday of that kind of liberal criticism has passed.
+With this, many of its present advocates face a dilemma in squaring with the demands of objective evidence.
 Many of them ignore modern archaeological and other evidence.
 They hang on to their speculative assumptions in the face of facts.
 However, in the twenty-first century, a new form of liberalism seeks to undermine Scripture.
 It goes by the name of Progressive Christianity, among others.

 How do we know that the authors of Scripture were genuine authors?
 We know because we have an embarrassment of riches of New Testament manuscripts.
 The comparison of manuscripts gives credibility to authorship.
 The Iliad has only 643 manuscripts.
 Caesar’s Gallic Wars has but ten good manuscripts.
-However, there are 5366 Greek manuscripts; plus 45,000 papyri, Lexicons, Dictionaries and church fathers.
+However, there are over 5,300 Greek manuscripts, plus 45,000 papyri, Lexicons, Dictionaries, and church fathers.

-In the New Testament, there are fewer than fifty variant readings of any critical theological importance in the New Testament.
+There are fewer than fifty variant readings of any critical theological importance in the New Testament.
 Some are important, but not critically so.
 There is no case where an article of faith is left in question.
 The Bible is the most reliable historical document in the history of the world.
-It obviously is not myth!!
+It obviously is not a myth!!